r0the/logi7400/README.md

 * Circuits are build from standard gates only (AND, OR, XOR, NAND, NOR, XNOR, inverter, and tri-state buffer).
 * The pin layout matches the DIP pinout of the corresponding chips.
 * Automated tests are provided.
-* Keep library compatible both with original [Logisim](http://www.cburch.com/logisim/) and [logisim-evolution](https://github.com/reds-heig/logisim-evolution)
+* Labels start with letter.

 ## Progress